xmartlabs/fountain-docs/RxNetworkDataSourceAdapter.md

-# Rx Network Data Source Adapter
+# Rx Network Adapters

-The `RxNetworkDataSourceAdapter` is an adapter which provides the required methods to handle the network requests.
+The Rx Network Adapters are structures, based on [RxJava](https://github.com/ReactiveX/RxJava) engine, that are used to handle the network request.

+## Rx Network Adapters for paged endpoints.

-## Rx Page Fetcher
+### Rx Page Fetcher
 The `RxPageFetcher` is used to fetch each page from the service.

 ```kotlin